 "An inquiry approach is ideal for a mixed attainment class because it supports and challenges all students and allows them to direct their own learning."
 Helen Hindle

 Habits of Mind poster

-The website is independent of all companies and organisations.
-It was created by Andrew Blair, a secondary school teacher in London (UK), to promote inquiry learning in mathematics classrooms and is being developed in collaboration with teachers from around the world.
+Independent of all companies and organisations, the site is being developed in collaboration with teachers from around the world.
 Their experiences and reflections enrich its pages.

-We welcome feedback about the Inquiry Maths model and using the prompts in classroom practice.
+We welcome feedback from teachers who use Inquiry Maths prompts in the classroom.
 Contact Inquiry Maths

-The first five prompts on the Inquiry Maths website were developed with the assistance of a Teacher Fellowship in 2004-05 from the Gatsby Charitable Foundation.
+The first five prompts on the Inquiry Maths website were developed with the assistance of a Teacher Fellowship from the Gatsby Charitable Foundation in 2004-05.